Regents-HSE Exam Pathway: Frequently Asked Questions

 Question: May a student identified as having a disability with an Individual Education Program (IEP) use a passing score of 55-64 (a safety net score) on a Regents examination in lieu of a GED® subject test?

 Answer: Yes.
-All students who have an IEP have access to the 55 low pass safety net and may use Regent’s exam scores in that range in lieu of a GED® subject test.
+All students who have an IEP in place at the time a Regent’s exam was administered have access to the 55 low pass safety net and may use Regent’s exam scores in that range in lieu of a GED® subject test.

 Question: May a student with a Section 504 accommodation plan who has been designated on such plan as “safety net eligible” use a passing score of 55-64 on a Regents examination in lieu of a GED® subject test?

 Answer: Yes.
-A student with a Section 504 plan may utilize a score in the range of 55-64 in lieu of a passing score on a GED® subject test as long as the Section 504 plan designates the student as “safety net eligible”.
+A student with a Section 504 plan may utilize a score in the range of 55-64 in lieu of a passing score on a GED® subject test as long as the Section 504 plan designates the student as “safety net eligible” at the time the Regents exam was administered.

 Question: May a student who is granted an appeal from their district or high school on a Regents exam that is within the appealable range, (60-64 for a general education student or 52-54 for a student with a disability, 55-59 for an English language learner on the English examination) use scores in the appealable range in lieu of a GED® subject test?

 Answer: Yes however, scores in the appealable range are not automatically accepted.
 Students must have sought and been granted such an appeal by their district or high school, when they were enrolled, to use such scores in lieu of a GED® subject test.
-Documentation from the submitting high school of record must demonstrate that an appeal was granted.
+The R Application will require an attestation from the high school of record to confirm all criteria was met.

 Question: May a student with a disability use the compensatory option score range of 45-54 on a Regents exam in lieu of a GED subject test?